-All investments and other financial assets are measured initially, at fair value adjusted by transaction costs, except for those carried at fair value through profit or loss, which are measured initially at fair value.
-Purchases and sales of investments are recognised on trade date which is the date on which the Consolidated Entity commits to purchase or sell the asset.
+All investments and other financial assets are initially stated at cost, being the fair value of consideration given plus acquisition costs.
+Purchases and sales of investments are recognised on trade date which is the date on which the consolidated entity commits to purchase or sell the asset.
 Accounting policies for each category of investments and other financial assets subsequent to initial recognition are set out below.